Gabriel Boric: Foreign policy

 Boric stated that if Lula da Silva and Gustavo Petro were to win the presidential elections in their respective countries, an "interesting axis" could be formed.
 He strongly condemned the 2022 Russian invasion of Ukraine as an "unacceptable war of aggression."
 During his presidency, Chile supported United Nations resolutions demanding the immediate withdrawal of Russian troops from Ukraine and offered assistance to the Ukrainian government in clearing landmines left by Russian forces.
 Boric declined requests to supply Ukraine with weapons.
 The United States offered to replace any equipment donated by the Chilean Armed Forces to support the Ukrainian armed forces, an offer which Boric rejected.

 With regard to the Israeli occupied territories, Boric has expressed support for the State of Palestine on multiple occasions.
 In 2019, after receiving a gift from the Jewish Community of Chile, he called for Israel to return the occupied Palestinian territories in a tweet.
 He described Israel as a "genocidal and murderous state" that violates international treaties, stressing the importance of defending international principles and human rights regardless of a country's power.
-Boric refuted accusations of antisemitism, asserting his rejection of all forms of discrimination.
+Boric rejected accusations of antisemitism, asserting his opposition to all forms of discrimination.
 He considers the Israeli occupation of territories beyond the 1967 borders as a violation of international law.
 In October 2021, Boric and other deputies introduced a bill to prohibit the import of products originating from Israeli settlements, which are considered illegal by the international community.
 In October 2023, Boric stated that Israel's attacks in the Gaza war "primarily" affected unarmed civilians, and were a potential war crime.